JianHMai/Articly/README.md

 # Articly
-All in one news site for popular news sources.\
+All in one news site for popular news sources.
+Currently only working on localhost due to API limitations.

 ## Team
 - Taimoor Hafeez